shashankbhosagi/docker-help/README.md

-# docker-help
+# Docker-help
-This repo contains what I need for running docker on my computer.
+- This repo contains what I need for running docker on my computer.
-Note : I have windows so below configuration files may contain OS specific stuff, you need to tweak the configuration if you want to use it on Ubuntu/MacOS
+- Note : I have windows so below configuration files may contain OS specific stuff, you need to tweak the configuration if you want to use it on Ubuntu/MacOS

 # mysql (docker-compose.yml)
 ```python